 Hopkins is excellent too.
 His role doesn’t have many subtleties, but its handful are all more than Hurt gets.
 But Lynch isn’t interested in Hopkins as a protagonist.
 He’s fine as a narrator, perhaps, but–even before Hopkins loses the lead spot–Lynch clearly doesn’t want him getting in the way of the film.

-Freddie Francis is great as the villain.
+Freddie Jones is great as the villain.
 John Gielgud is great as Hopkins’s boss.
 Wendy Hiller is great.
 Anne Bancroft.
 Michael Elphick.
 Hannah Gordon has a very small part as Hopkins’s wife, but she’s great.
 All great.

 There’s no way to improve The Elephant Man.
 It’s perfect.

 Directed by David Lynch; screenplay by Christopher De Vore, Eric Bergren and Lynch, based on books by Frederick Treves and Ashley Montagu; director of photography, Freddie Francis; edited by Anne V. Coates; music by John Morris; production designer, Stuart Craig; produced by Jonathan Sanger; released by Paramount Pictures.